vttresearch/siteopt_toolbox/docs/introduction.md

 ## Using Siteopt via the Siteopt web app

 The Siteopt web app provides a more intuitive user interface for Siteopt.
 It is used via a web browser.
-The installation steps have been explained in the installation section of the documentation.
+It uses the same input data as the basic SiteOpt but the data is entered via its interface (you can also import Excel files if you have them ready) The installation steps have been explained in the installation section of the documentation.
 In the figure below you can see the application window.

 Figure: The main window of the Siteopt web app with the data and execution tab open. {#fig-webapp-mainwin}